edgedelta/docs/docs/configuration/outputs-archives.md

 > **Before you begin**
 >
 > Before you can create an output, you must have a GCS HMAC Access key.
-To learn how to create a new key, review this [document from Google](https://cloud.google.com/storage/docs/authentication/managing-hmackeys).
+>   * To learn how to create a new key, review this [document from Google](https://cloud.google.com/storage/docs/authentication/managing-hmackeys).

-In the Edge Delta Admin portal, in the visual editor, when you select **Google Cloud Storage** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |